BenKadosh1/IDD-Fa19-Lab3/README.md

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

 It appears that the relationship is linear.
-As can be seen with the softpot, as we slide our finger across the softpot the voltage values read increase at a constant rate.
-We don't have to slide it more distance to get an equal increase in voltage at any point along the surface.
+As can be seen with the softpot, as we slide our finger across the softpot the voltage values increase at a constant rate.
+We don't have to slide it a larger amount of distance to get an equal increase in voltage at any point along the surface.

 ### 2. Accelerometer